py5coding/py5book/content/hybrid_programming.md

 Hybrid Programming refers to py5's ability to augment your py5 Sketch with Java code.
 This is very much like creating custom Processing extensions to enhance py5.

+To use Hybrid Programming, you should be comfortable programming in Python and Java and have some experience with py5 and Processing.
+Hybrid Programming will require you to program in an IDE like [Visual Studio Code](https://code.visualstudio.com/).

 All of the example code on this page is available in a [GitHub repo](https://github.com/py5coding/py5-python-and-java/tree/main/hybrid-programming) for you to experiment with.

 ## Reasons for Hybrid Programming